SASB: CG-MR-230a.1, CG-EC-220a.2

 In addition, Digital Citizenship maintains and implements Walmart’s global data incident response policies for reporting and addressing any actual or suspected data incidents in a timely and lawful manner.
 The policies are supported by data breach notification and regulatory reporting guidelines and standards.

-Information management practices
+Information management practices include:

 Controls and monitoring: Ongoing monitoring of data and privacy controls to confirm their effectiveness and to help identify opportunities to keep our systems and processes evergreen; establishing data owners and stewards within business units to drive accountability in the use and access of data; and creation of a Know Your Data process to increase visibility into data being shared internally and externally.
 Walmart utilizes the Enterprise Privacy Risk Assessment process to identify and manage privacy implications related to the use of personal information in new and existing applications.
 This review helps ensure the management of personal information is responsible and compliant with our standards and policies.

 Walmart’s Chief Information Security Officer (CISO) is responsible for cybersecurity and information security within the company.
-The Audit Committee of Walmart’s Board of Directors oversees risks associated with cybersecurity and information security for the company and meets with the CISO at least annually to discuss the status of cybersecurity efforts.
+The Audit Committee of Walmart’s Board of Directors oversees cybersecurity and information security for the company and meets with the CISO at least annually to discuss the status of cybersecurity efforts.
 Audit Committee materials are provided to the full Walmart Inc. Board of Directors.

 Vendors that have access to Walmart information are required to manage such information in accordance with laws and appropriate privacy and security standards.
-Standards are applied on a per-contract basis and include requirements to have an information security program and report to Walmart any incidents in which Walmart information or systems are compromised.
+Standards are applied on a per-contract basis and include requirements to have an information security program and report to Walmart any incidents in which Walmart’s confidential information or systems are compromised.

-Processes & procedures
+Processes & Procedures

 In addition to effective policy and oversight, we promote a secure environment through risk management, training and communication, and incident management.